Kliriklara/JamesDashboard/README.md

 ```
 ko.applyBindings(new TilesViewModel());
 ```
-It is called on the KnockoutJS namespace ko and activates the important "data-bind" attribute of KnockoutJS.
+The "applyBindings" method is called on the KnockoutJS namespace ko and activates the important "data-bind" attribute of KnockoutJS.

-Now we can use Observables, which are special JavaScript objects, that can notify subscribers about changes and automatically detect dependencies.
+Now we can use Observables, which are special JavaScript objects, that notify subscribers about changes and automatically detect dependencies.
 This allows us to syncronize Models and ViewModels when the value of a Model attribute is modified.

 ```
 self.name = ko.observable();